n30dyn4m1c/n30dyn4m1c/README.md

 Focus areas include internal university systems, data tools, and automated trading.

-Currently maintaining utilities in education and local applications.

 Also experimenting with MetaTrader 5 EAs and strategies for algorithmic trading.

 Always learning and tinkering.